 The Revenue Operations model is a natural evolution away from a more siloed approach that previously dominated software businesses to more streamlined operations.

 While similarities exist between Sales Operations and Revenue Operations, the latter represents that evolution, bringing various GTM orgs within a company under a single roof.

 Source: G2 Crowd

 Author: George Rowlands

-In today's world, data is king when it comes to optimizing revenue.
-As revenue operators, we are always looking for ways to enrich our data so that the revenue funnel can be optimized.
+In today’s world, data is king when it comes to optimizing revenue.
+As revenue operators, we are always looking for ways to enrich our data to optimize the revenue funnel.

 One often-overlooked source to help add to our data is LinkedIn Analytics, which should be part of any revenue operator’s technology stack.

 As we all began to look forward to 2021, the folks at Built In Chicago interviewed three sales leaders about the trends they would be watching in the coming year.